 So, to answer the initial question, ‘Can Personalities Really Clash?’
-I believe that if one person has enough flexibility in the way they communicate and is prepared to look at and address how they might be contributing to a negative or destructive relationship then most clashes can be avoided.
+I believe that if one person has enough flexibility in the way they communicate and is prepared to look at, and address how they might be contributing to a negative or destructive relationship, then a personality clash can be avoided.

 The day arrived when Jean just pushed me beyond my limit.
 I went past being frightened and hurt to the point of absolute rage.
 I hit back – several times!
 We ended up having a big scrap in the middle of the playground.
 The most vivid memory I have of the event is that I was wearing red tights and Jean was wearing green tights.
 By the time a teacher came and pulled us apart our bloodied knees were protruding through gaping holes in our hosiery.
 We must have looked a picture – and not a pretty one!

 Fairly soon afterwards we found ourselves standing in front of the headmaster, heads bowed low and sobbing.

 The details of what happened then are a bit hazy, but from that day forward there was no personality clash.
 Jean and I were best friends and she never bullied me again.
 In fact she became my greatest supporter and collaborator in many childish pranks as we went through school together.

 The point is that I had to do something different in order to change the way we related, because continuing to be bullied and hoping it would stop was just not working!
 With the benefit of age and more wisdom, I know that it was standing up for myself that one time, that caused Jean to respond differently to me.
 My fighting back affected the system between us.
 That action – although perhaps a bit drastic – changed our relationship forever.

 PS.
 You’ll be pleased to know that I no longer fight in the playground!